 I learned field pennycress by spending a season watching rosettes, hypothesizing which were the pennycress, and then observing their growth to confirm my suspicions.
 Then the next year they popped up in the same place again, making identification in rosette form easier.

 For my culinary preparation this time, I tried steaming the young shoots and their broccoli-like tops, inspired by Kallas’ photo of a steamed field mustard dish in Edible Wild Plants.
-But it was so strong as to be inedible, in my opinion, much as Gregg liked the taste.
+But it was so strong as to be inedible, in my opinion.
 So then I chopped the steamed pennycress up and threw it, sparingly, into a fried rice we’d made the night before.

 I concur with what Cattail Bob says in Best-Tasting Wild Plants of Colorado and the Rockies (1998): “A little goes a long way.”